xenyria/xenon/README.md

 ---

 This repository contains the official Fabric mod for the Xenyria Minecraft Server.
+Xenon is designed to enhance the gameplay experience on the Xenyria server by adding various quality-of-life features and improvements.

 You can join our Server on `play.xenyria.net`.